About the Program

 Letters of Reference:

-Master's Degree in Discipline/Related Discipline: A master's degree is not required.
+Master's Degree in Discipline/Related Discipline: A master's degree is not required, but preferred.

-Statement of Goals: In approximately 500 to 1,000 words, state your interest in Temple's program, your research goals, your future career goals, and your academic and research achievements.
+Statement of Goals: In 500 to 1,000 words, describe your specific interest in Temple's program, research goals, career goals, and academic and research achievements.